codeconscious/codeconscious.github.io/_posts/2025-02-23-xkcd-scream-cipher.md

 I had originally intended to allow `-d` as an argument to indicate that the provided input should be decoded back to standard letters.
 However, when examining the arguments during validation, `-d` would always be combined with the following argument.
 (For example, if I passed `-d "A̰ÁĂĂÅ"`, the first argument would be `-d:A̰ÁĂĂÅ` during runtime, which led to spurious validation failures.)

-I was pretty confused until I came across an issue on the official F# repository entitled "[fsi.CommandLineArgs different behavior on -d/-r/-I args, ignores --](https://github.com/dotnet/fsharp/issues/10819)", which confirmed it was a bug and why it occurs.
+I was pretty confused until I came across an issue on the official F# repository entitled "[fsi.CommandLineArgs different behavior on -d/-r/-I args, ignores --](https://github.com/dotnet/fsharp/issues/10819)," which confirmed it as a bug and explained why it occurs.

 I'm glad I came across that issue!
-I might have to figure out what I want to do a workaround.
+I might have to figure out what I want to do as a workaround for that.